FeralEngineering/Wardra/README.md

 ## Running as a Service

-A sample systemd service file is included here:
+A sample systemd service file is included:

 [systemd/wardra.service](./systemd/wardra.service)

-It assumes Wardra is installed at:
+It assumes:

 ```text
 /home/wardra/wardra